croqaz/achaea.js/docs/Events.md

 ### game:start

 Emitted after a successful login, and after the initial `GMCP Core.Supports`.
-You can use this once, eg: to call your defences-up.
+You can use this once, eg: to call your defences-up, or to setup the status bar.

 ### game:quit